druvetron/druvetron/README.md

 ## Hi , I'm Dhruv 👋

-I am a computer science student  intrested in all learnign about new technology
+I am a computer science student  intrested in learning about new technology

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning fullstack
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on new projects

 <!--
 **druvetron/druvetron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.